Accessibility

 Reduce Motion

-Animations are softened or removed to reduce visual strain.
+Animations are softened or removed to reduce visual strain and motion sensitivity.

 -